Yannmm/yannmm.github.io/_posts/2024-9-26-reading-notes-the-linux-command-line-a-complete-introduction.md

 - `\b`: word boundary.

 **Quantifiers**
+- `.`: matches any character other than newline.
 - `a?`: zero or one of a.
 - `a*`: zero or more of a.
 - `a+`: one or more of a.
 - `a{3}`: exactly 3 of a.
 - `a{3,}`: 3 or more of a.

-- `greedy`: match as much as possible.
+- `greedy`: default, match as much as possible.
-- `lazy`: match as few as possible.
+- `lazy`: `?`, match as few as possible.

 **Flags/Modifiers**